List of common misconceptions about the Middle Ages: History of the "Dark Ages" misconception

 The first author to describe the notion of a "Dark Ages" was Petrarch, a late medieval writer.
 From his perspective on the Italian Peninsula, Petrarch saw the Roman period and classical antiquity as an expression of greatness.
 He spent much of his time traveling through Europe and rediscovering and republishing classic Latin and Greek texts.
 He wanted to restore Latin to its former purity.
 Petrarch wrote that history had two periods: the classic period of Greeks and Romans, followed by a time of darkness in which he saw himself as living.
 In around 1343, in the conclusion of his epic Africa, he wrote: "My fate is to live among varied and confusing storms.
 But for you perhaps, if as I hope and wish you will live long after me, there will follow a better age.
 This sleep of forgetfulness will not last forever.
 When the darkness has been dispersed, our descendants can come again in the former pure radiance."

-During the 16th- and 17th-century Reformation of the 16th and 17th centuries, Protestants generally had a similar view to Renaissance humanists such as Petrarch but added an anti-Catholic perspective.
+During the 16th- and 17th-century Reformation, Protestants generally had a similar view to Renaissance humanists such as Petrarch but added an anti-Catholic perspective.
 They saw classical antiquity as a golden age not only because of its Latin literature but also because it witnessed the beginnings of Christianity.
 They promoted the idea that the "Middle Age" was a time of darkness also because of corruption within the Catholic Church such as popes ruling as kings, the veneration of saints' relics, a licentious priesthood, and institutionalized moral hypocrisy.